DungxNguyen/diff-privacy-reading-list/README.md

         -   Compare the outputs of the synthetic database to the noisy output of the real database (via Laplace mechanism)
             -   If they're close, return the synthetic database
             -   If not, return the noisy output and update the synthetic database
+    -   Database update mechanism:

+<a id="orgb7291ea"></a>

+### TODO Database update mechanism

 -   The number of updates is bounded:
     -   We start at a fixed divergence (between the synthetic database & the real database)
     -   Each update reduce the divergence
     -   The divergence is non-negative
     -   Then we have at most some amount of updates
 -   After the updates reach it optimal, then the the distance of synthetic database and real database (based on queries' outputs) are all small
 -   The threshold to update/release is based on Numeric Sparse (Sparse Vector technique)
     -   Accuracy then follows Numeric Spars

 -   Online vs Offline:

-<a id="orga7a24aa"></a>
+<a id="org5e059fa"></a>

 # <span class="timestamp-wrapper"><span class="timestamp">&lt;2020-06-07 Sun&gt; </span></span> Karwa: Private Analysis of Graph Structure (also has a journal version)